 Step 4: Submit all four completed forms to the Teachers’ Long-Term Disability Plan for review by the Claims Committee.
 Feel free to submit them as they are ready.
 No need to submit them all at once.

 Review of your claim by the Claims Committee could take several weeks, depending on when you submit your forms (see Adjudication of Claims below).
 You will be notified of the Committee’s decision by letter within two weeks after their meeting date.

 Completed applications will be reviewed and adjudicated by the Claims Committee, which meets each month to assess applications received by the 10th of the preceding month.
 For example, if your application forms are received on October 3, the Committee will review your claim during their November meeting.
 If your forms are received on October 25, your claim will be reviewed during their December meeting.

 The Claims Committee does not meet in July or August.
 Any claims received after May 10 will be reviewed the following September.

 Your claim will be assessed to determine if you’re partially or totally disabled as defined under the Plan.

-You may be eligible to receive disability benefits for up to 2 years if you’re incapable of performing some or all of the duties of your own occupation (i.e., teaching) due to sickness or injury.
+You may be eligible to receive disability benefits for up to 2 years if you’re partially or totally incapable of performing essential duties of your own occupation (i.e., teaching) due to sickness or injury.